spring25/phpvirtualbox-6.1-docker/README.md

 This is a fork of [clue/phpvirtualbox](https://hub.docker.com/r/clue/phpvirtualbox/), because it is not very up to date and there are no further configuration options.

+It is a further fork of  [jazzdd86/phpvirtualbox](https://hub.docker.com/r/jazzdd86/phpvirtualbox/), because I wanted to get it working with Virtualbox 6.1

 ## phpVirtualBox

 [phpVirtualBox](http://sourceforge.net/projects/phpvirtualbox/) is a modern web interface that allows you to control remote VirtualBox instances - mirroring the VirtualBox GUI.